bitfocus/companion-module-wisycom-mat/companion/HELP.md

 | RF 2A  | Signal level on antenna 2, path A (×100) — 2×4:2 / 4:2 configs |
 | RF 2B  | Signal level on antenna 2, path B (×100) — MAT288 2×4:2 config |

-> **Note:** RF levels are updated by AUTOSTATUS at ~32ms intervals.
+> **Note:** RF levels are updated according to the configured poll interval.
 Temperature and voltage are polled separately on a 30-second interval.

 ---